arielzao150/Omnistack/README.md

-Example of VSCode Settings JSON
+Examplo do JSON de configurações do VSCode

     {